 For students admitted to programs on the Macdonald Campus, contact the Student Affairs Office for admissions, registration and ID card queries.
 Open Monday to Friday 9:00 am to 4:00 pm.

 21,111 Lakeshore Road

 514-398-7925 or studentinfo.macdonald [at] mcgill.ca

-For more information on events for newly admitted students, contact Recruitment & Communications by phone (514-398-4751) or send us an accepted [at] mcgill.ca (email.)
+For more information on events for newly admitted students, contact Recruitment & Communications by recruitment [at] mcgill.ca (email.)

 There’s a wide range of support services available to help you make the most of your time at McGill.
 See the resources below and get their contact information.

 Office staff go out of their way to find you the information you need.
 When you have a question, or don’t know where to go, drop into or call Campus Life & Engagement.
-Be sure to visit the First Year website where you will find information on Orientation as well as McGill and Montreal "essentials."
+Be sure to visit the Get Ready!
+Website where you will find information on Orientation as well as McGill and Montreal "essentials."